altink7/Station_DISYS_Project/README.md

 Please note that this guide assumes basic familiarity with IntelliJ IDEA and Docker.
 If you encounter any issues or have specific questions about the project, refer to the project documentation or consult the project's support resources.

 For more information and the latest updates, visit the [GitHub repository](https://github.com/altink7/Station_DISYS_Project.git).

+## Credits

+### Devloper

+The distributed system was code from the following developers:
+- Altin KELMENDI (WI21B054)
+- Julian HOFFMANN (WI21B050)
+- Sandra GRADWOHL-PREM (WI20B063)
+- Sara SEIEDMIRZAEI (WI21B040)

+### Data of creation

+The project was completed in June 2023.